Ex-Goldman Sachs banker gets 10 year sentence in 1MDB fraud

 Ng, who oversaw investment banking in Malaysia for his firm, was the only Goldman Sachs banker to stand trial.
 He said Leissner implicated him to gain leniency during his own sentencing.
 Leissner has not yet been sentenced.

-In 2020, Goldman Sachs acknowledged its role in the embezzlement scheme and paid more than US$2.3 billion as part of a plea deal with the U,S, government.
+In 2020, Goldman Sachs acknowledged its role in the embezzlement scheme and paid more than US$2.3 billion as part of a plea deal with the U.S. government.
 The firm had previously reached a $3.9 billion settlement with the government of Malaysia.

 The U.S. government said the theft of so much money harmed the people of Malaysia.